Traditional Irish Session

 "How does your tune list work?
 Do I need to learn only those tunes?"

 The tune list below is only just a sample of popular tunes that you can get started with.
 These are tunes that should be pretty well known everywhere Irish tunes are being played.
 You can click on the link below to stream or download all the audio files of these tunes.
-Each month we will highlight one or two "Tunes of the Month" from the list.
-We'll just make sure that those tunes get played at each session that month at an easy to moderate tempo to help people learn the tunes.

 "What if I want more formal instruction?"